Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Discussion

+Although CAAF offers no direct computational cost benefits, its utility stems from the use of ML-based models and its data-driven approach.
+The ML-based framework allows researchers to leverage pre-existing inference pipelines or pre-trained models.
+Additionally, its purely data-driven methodology means that the sensor identification process requires no further experiments or system interactions once the initial data is collected.
 Despite its limitations, CAAF effectively determines sensing strategies for prediction tasks essential to the control of diverse systems.
+The overall performance of the CAAF-derived sensors exhibits better accuracy in quantity inference tasks in the tested applications.
 The data-driven nature of CAAF enables its application to a wide range of scenarios without requiring major modifications.
 By simply adjusting the set of candidate sensor locations, we can identify OSP in three-dimensional configurations and other more complex geometries beyond those examined in this study.